 Elastic Support Check

 Once the machine flange and piping flange tolerances have been checked, release the elastic supports by removing the locking pins, and make sure pipes remain in position (free to spring around the fixed position).

 While piping machine tightening activities are carried out, install dial gages on the machine legs in order to monitor any abrupt displacement and the alignment equipment too.

 Starting from one of the pipes to be connected, tighten the four tie rods (staggered tightening) between the machine flange and the relevant piping flange, until an intermediate torque is reached (70%-80% of the torque value indicated in the specification).

 Remark: All operations executed until now have to be performed with the machine fixed on the base plate, in order to keep the required position according to the alignment specification.

 Intermediate Alignment Check

 Release the machine, by unscrewing the fixing screws of the machine axial keys, and by releasing washers (or Belleville washers).
 Check for any dial gauge range.
 Verify that the alignment has not changed.

 – In case of small alignment variations, some adjustments are admitted only on the horizontal plane.
 If during the alignment correction, some elastic responses (spring effect) are sensed by the dial gages, it will not be possible to proceed with the final tightening, and piping restoration will be necessary.

-– In case of considerable alignment variations it will not be possible proceed with the final tightening, and piping restoration will be necessary.
+– In case of considerable alignment variations it will not be possible to proceed with the final tightening, and piping restoration will be necessary.

 Piping restoration operations shall consist in displacing pipes by acting on their supports, in order to eliminate forced assembling with the machine (cause of misalignment).
-If this operation is be enough, cutting and welding of the piping will be necessary in order to correct its geometry.
+If this operation is enough, cutting and welding of the piping will be necessary in order to correct its geometry.